excid3/rails/guides/source/getting_started.md

 end
 ```

+Let's break down what this test is doing.

-In this class, we first include the Action Mailer test helpers so we can monitor emails being sent out during our tests.
+First, we include the Action Mailer test helpers so we can monitor emails sent during the test.

+The `tshirt` fixture is loaded using the `products()` fixture helper and returns the Active Record object for that record.
+Each fixture generates a helper in the test suite to make it easy to reference fixtures by name since their database IDs may be different each run.

-Our test loads the tshirt fixture and returns the Active Record object for that record.
-We then ensure the tshirt as out of stock by updating it's inventory to 0.
+Then we ensure the tshirt as out of stock by updating it's inventory to 0.

-Then we tell `assert_emails` to look for 2 emails generated by the code inside the block.
-Inside that block, we update the product to be in stock.
-This will trigger the `notify_subscribers` callback in the product model to send emails which is confirmed by `assert_emails`.
+Next, we use `assert_emails` to ensure 2 emails were generated by the code inside the block.
+To trigger the emails, we update the product's inventory count inside the block.
+This triggers the `notify_subscribers` callback in the Product model to send emails.
+Once that's done executing, `assert_emails` counts the emails and ensures it matches the expected count.

-We can run the test suite with `bin/rails test`
+We can run the test suite with `bin/rails test` or an individual test file by passing the filename.

 ```bash
 $ bin/rails test test/models/product_test.rb